 NASA: Debris From India's Anti-Satellite Test Raised Threat To Space Station

-When India blew apart one of its satellites orbiting Earth last week, it created hundreds of pieces of orbital debris — and some of those pieces are large enough and high enough to pose a potential threat to the International Space Station, NASA says.
+When India blew apart one of its satellites orbiting Earth last week, it created hundreds of pieces of orbital debris, and some of those pieces are large enough and high enough to pose a potential threat to the International Space Station, NASA says.

 "That is a terrible, terrible thing to create an event that sends debris in an apogee that goes above the International Space Station," NASA Administrator Jim Bridenstine said, referring to the debris' highest point in orbit.
 "And that kind of activity is not compatible with the future of human space flight that we need to see happen."